 The PSHD meter supports the Structured View (SV) object container.
 If this option is supported in the BACnet exploring tool, objects will be grouped logically into elements which can be named to reflect electrical or physical locations, followed by system objects, as shown below for a PS12 having elements A-D.

-Address Space : 5 objects

 + Element A (Structured_View:1)

 ÷ Element B (Structured_View:2)

 ÷ Element C (Structured_View:3)

 ÷ Element D (Structured_View:4)

 ÷ System Settings (Structured_View:5)